 Because lithium batteries are among the lightest and most energetic rechargeable batteries available, a lot of research is being done to facilitate their use in electronic devices.
 Using supercomputers at the National Energy Research Scientific Computing Center (NERSC) and other facilities, researchers at the Massachusetts Institute of Technology, and Brookhaven National Laboratory, have found a new avenue for such research: the use of disordered materials, which had generally been considered unsuitable for batteries.
 More>

 Posts Tagged ‘National Energy Research Scientific Computing Center (NERSC)’

-The Department of Energy’s National Energy Research Scientific Computing Center (NERSC) announced the winners of their inaugural High Performance Computing (HPC) Achievement Awards on Wednesday at the annual NERSC User Group meeting.
-These awards recognize NERSC users who have either demonstrated an innovative use of HPC resources to solve a scientific problem, or whose work has had an exceptional impact on scientific understanding or society.
-Among the winners was Peter Nugent of the Computational Research Division (pictured).
+The National Energy Research Scientific Computing Center (NERSC) announced the winners of its second annual High Performance Computing (HPC) Achievement Awards during its annual User Group meeting.
+The awards recognize NERSC users who have either demonstrated an innovative use of HPC resources to solve a scientific problem, or whose work has had an exceptional impact on scientific understanding or society.
+To encourage younger scientists who are using HPC in their research, NERSC also presented two early career awards.
 More>

 Michael Welcome, a member of NERSC’s Mass Storage Group, collapsed at work last Thursday, and subsequently died.
 He was 56.
 The A celebration of his life will be organized at a later date and details will follow.
 Welcome spent his entire career working for computing organizations at Berkeley and Livermore Labs.
 During his 30-year career, Welcome made significant contributions in the areas applied mathematics, system administration and improving the efficiency of high performance computing systems.
 More>